malagacj/ToolBox/README.md

 # ToolBox
 Cheatsheets and Scripts for everything!!

-Some use cases are also inlcuded
+Some use cases are also included